igemsoftware2017/CLSB-UK-17-Fluorometer-Densitometer/README.md

-# Combined fluorometer and densitometer
+# CLSB-UK: Combined fluorometer and densitometer
 For our proof of concept, we need to prove the economic viability of a screening programme with our toehold switches.
 Barriers include the high cost and immobility of most fluorometers.
 Building upon previous iGEM designs, we created a cheap, portable and effective fluorometer.

 Our combined fluorometer and densitometer costs just $6 in parts, using low-cost components and a small 3D-printed cuvette holder.
 To minimize costs, we didn’t use a display and instead built software to interpret the results.
 It gives a live readout, processes results and acts as a datalogger, exporting results to a spreadsheet for further analysis.
 The software can be run on any computer, tablet or even smartphone.